…with materials to prepare students for their trip to the theater!

 School Shows are intended for school groups of 10 or more.
 One adult per every 10 students required.

-We understand the challenges in transportation and the need for parent drivers; however, out of courtesy for our audience and performers, we ask that adults with small children utilize our lobby.
-These performances are for students PK-12 and are not appropriate for infants and toddlers.
+School Shows are for students PK-12 and are not appropriate for infants or toddlers.
+We understand the challenges in transportation and the need for parent drivers; however, out of courtesy for our audience and performers, we ask that adults with disruptive children visit our lobby.

-Show times are 9:30am and/or 11:30am, unless otherwise indicated.
+Show times for School Shows are 9:30am and/or 11:30am and take place in the Person Theater unless otherwise specified.
 Shows begin promptly.
 Please arrive 20 minutes prior to show time to allow for seating.

 All changes and cancellations must be submitted in writing and received three full weeks (21 days) prior to show date for School Shows and five (5) business days prior for Professional Development events.
+No refunds issued after this deadline.
 Lack of payment is NOT considered cancellation.